rejeeshmangad/spring-boot-angular-atmosphere/README.md

 #### AngularJS
 AngularJS is a MVC based framework for web applications, written in JavaScript.
 It makes it possible to use the Model-View-Controller pattern on the front-end.
 It also comes with several additional modules.
 In this example I'm also using **angular-resource**, which is a simple factory-pattern based module for creating REST clients.

+#### CSS

+Angular Material bootstrap css for styling and components.

 ### Back-end

 #### Spring Boot